eafflu/runtime/README.md

 See the [opspark-draw documentation](https://libraries.io/bower/opspark-draw) for more details on drawing functions you can use or look at the source directly in your project at `bower_components/opspark-draw/draw.js`.
 You can also use anything in the [create.js API](http://www.createjs.com/docs/easeljs/modules/EaselJS.html).

 # Step 5 - Create Your Own Background
+All drawing code for the background should go at `TODO: 3` in `js/view/background.js` within the `render()` function.

 Create a great background for your game.
 With the draw functions provided and your JavaScript knowledge, you can create almost anything.

-All drawing code for the background should go at `TODO: 3` in `js/view/background.js` within the `render()` function.

-Start by adjusting the background to a color you like and then fix the code so that it only shows the background color above the the ground.

-As a last step, depending on the background you've built, your heads-up-display may be hard to see or just plain ugly.
-Modify the colors used by `src/view/hud.js` to match your background.

 If you need some inspiration, here are some things to try: